mischavandenburg/blog/content/zet/cloud-cloudnative-devops.md

 * Computers are drones of a larger collective
 * Every node puts all the resources into the collective.

-The collectives are all the nodes combined, and Kubernetes is the Borg that orchestrates everything.
+The collective is all the nodes combined, and Kubernetes is the Borg that orchestrates everything.
 It sees available resources and allocates the work that needs to be done.

 Borg is the internal system developed at Google to run their infrastructure.
 You can read about it in the [Site Reliability Engineering](https://sre.google/books/) books and I highly recommend them.

 > Kubernetes is /proc for the cloud

 > Rob Muhlenstein

-* It's really big

-## Most IMportant Technologies
+## Most Important Technologies

 * Docker, Dockerfiles
 * Kubernetes